 MIDI IN, THRU, AND OUT JACKS: TriAxis provides the standard "Midi Interface" via these three jacks.
-Connect the 7-Pin DIN to e standard "Midi Interface" via these three jacks.
 Connect the 7-Pin DIN to the Abacus or similar foot controller.
 Then connect the next device's Midi In jack to TriAxis Midi THRU jack.